RetroRabbit/RGO-Server/README.md

    ![Screenshot 2024-03-12 131356](https://github.com/RetroRabbit/RGO-Server/assets/82169901/69c52269-e074-487e-b489-53ac9c41a5ff)

+Congratulations you have a fully populated database!

+### Checking new user added to the DB you made

+- Install **PgAdmin** beforehand.
+If you locally installed **_PostgreSQL_** be warned that it may interfear with your attempts to connect to the database(Docker).

 Once the query is completed successfully, you can go to the employee table and view all rows to see if you have data in the database.

-Congratulations you have a fully populated database!

 ### Running Unit Tests

 When running unit tests make sure that the database is running to accomodate for integration tests